oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

 1. Full spec for the revised coding interaction.
 This should include a complete backend specification, frontend design, examples of use and tests.
+Ask creators for feedback on the spec, and what additional features they would like in the code interaction.
 2. Frontend completed and launched; at least one exploration integrates this interaction.
-3. Further project of your choice based on user feedback.
+3. Further project of your choice based on exploration creators' feedback.
 This may be the stretch goal mentioned above, or something else.

+**Notes**:
+- The proposal should include at least one idea for the project in the 3rd milestone.

 ## Site-wide ACL refactor